-Newt is supported on Mac OS X 64 bit platforms and has been tested on Mac OS 10.9 and higher.
+Newt is supported on Mac OS X 64 bit platforms and has been tested on Mac OS Sierra.

 This page shows you how to install the following versions of newt:

-- The latest from the master branch (unstable)
+- Install the latest from the master branch (unstable).

 Note: If you would like to contribute to the newt tool, see Setting Up Go Environment to Contribute to Newt and Newtmgr Tools.

 If you do not have Homebrew installed, run the following command.
 You will be prompted for your sudo password.

 $ ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

 You can also extract (or

 git clone) Homebrew and install it to /usr/local.

 If this is your first time installing newt, add the runtimeco/homebrew-mynewt tap: